rodolpheleblevenec/Orienta/DESIGN.md

 - No dark mode theming (not in scope)
 - No CSS frameworks (Tailwind, Bootstrap, etc.)
-- No inline styles except for Framer Motion `animate` props
+- No inline styles except Framer Motion `animate` props
-- No emoji in button labels (stick to icon + text pattern from header)
+- No emoji in button labels (icon + text pattern)
 - No shadows on text
 - No `!important` unless overriding a library
+- No hardcoded card colors — always `getCardColor(index)` from `cardColors.js`